-These intense chocolate cookies have been my favorites for years.
+I'm a huge fan of these intense chocolate cookies.
 They have nuts (walnuts, pecans, or a mix), a shiny, crackly skin, and a dark chocolate fudgy center with chocolate chips that is gooey and incredibly rich.
 They can be made in different sizes and last several days.
-A fabulous chocolate cookie recipe I'm sure you'll love!
+Fabulous and delicious cookies everyone loves!

-Once in a while, there comes a recipe that is everything you hoped for.
+Once in a while, there comes a great recipe that is everything you hoped for.

 Meet the chocolate whoppers - their original name - a recipe by legendary baker Maida Heatter, one of my favorite bakers, a virtual mentor of sorts, who passed away a few years ago at the age of 102.